 - Breathing irregularities: more than 10 seconds between breaths

-Call 911 to ensure that the person exhibiting signs of alcohol overdose receives immediate medical assistance.
+If someone is experiencing an alcohol overdose, call 911 to ensure that the person exhibiting signs of alcohol overdose receives immediate medical assistance.

 In the meantime, try to keep them awake and in a sitting position, and get them a warm coat or blanket as their body temperature may drop significantly.
-Don’t feed them any food, liquid, or medication.
+Do not feed them any food, liquid, or medication.
 Additionally, make sure that nobody tries to help induce vomiting as it will create a risk of choking.

 Alcohol Overdose Is a Symptom of Alcoholism